civican/legisinfo/42-1/bills/C-91/bill_text.md

 ### Section 8

-The Minister may cooperate with provincial or terri­torial governments, Indigenous governments or other Indigenous governing bodies, Indigenous organizations or other entities — including by entering into agreements or arrangements with them — to coordinate efforts to efficiently and effectively support Indigenous languages in Canada in a manner consistent with the rights of In­digenous peoples recognized and affirmed by section 35 of the `Constitution Act, 1982` and the powers and jurisdictions of Indigenous governing bodies and of the provinces and territories.
+The Minister may cooperate with provincial or terri­torial governments, Indigenous governments or other Indigenous governing bodies, Indigenous organizations or other entities — including by entering into agreements or arrangements with them for purposes such as providing Indigenous language programs and services in relation to education, health and the administration of justice — to coordinate efforts to efficiently and effectively support Indigenous languages in Canada in a manner consistent with the rights of In­digenous peoples recognized and affirmed by section 35 of the `Constitution Act, 1982` and the powers and jurisdictions of Indigenous governing bodies and of the provinces and territories.

 ### Section 9